 - Visit the summit of Mauna Kea

-- Best Mid-Range Hotel: Outrigger Kona Resort and Spa – This resort offers a fun yet relaxing environment for the whole family.
-Guests can enjoy the hotel’s expansive multi-level pool and absolutely gorgeous views of Hawaii’s largest island.
+- Mid-Range Hotel: Outrigger Kona Resort and Spa – This resort offers a fun yet relaxing environment for the whole family.
+Guests can enjoy the hotel’s expansive multi-level pool and gorgeous views of Hawaii’s largest island.

 11. Hilo, Hawaii Island

 Hilo is a great place to stay in Hawaii if you want to be immersed in Hawaii’s tropical forests and other various climate zones.
-You can literally go from playing in the snow on Mauna Kea to surfing at Honoli’i Beach Park all in the same day.
+You can go from playing in the snow on Mauna Kea to surfing at Honoli’i Beach Park all in the same day.

 This is the closest major town to the famous black sand beach on the Big Island, Punalu’u Beach.
 It’s an hour south, but the drive is well worth it, as you’ll usually find the black sand covered with green sea turtles.